Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Generalization Tests

 \subsection{Different particle stopping time $\tau_s$}

-Finally, we briefly discuss the results of a more challenging generalization test, in which we changed the dust stopping time $\tau_s$ for the particles to 0.001, a hundred times smaller than that of the original simulation.
+Finally, we briefly discuss the results of a more challenging generalization test, in which we changed the dust stopping time $\tau_s$ for the particles to 0.001, a hundred times smaller than that of the original simulation. \revTwoEdit{On the other hand, the gas spectrum remains largely unchanged (See Fig.~\ref{fig:vg_power_spectrum})}.
 Since $\ell_\tau \approx \tau_s^{3/2}\epsilon^{1/2}$, this means the particle clustering scale will be scaled down to around $0.1 \%$ of the original flow.
 Again, by the same reasoning as \S\ref{sec:generalize_dedt}, a flat ground-truth RDF is expected.
 This is reflected in the rightmost plot in Fig.~\ref{fig:rdf_grouped}.
 The violet line, which represents the RDF of the target flow, is nearly flat and only deviates slightly from $1$ at $r\lesssim 10^{-2}$.
 The strong coupling means that the velocity of the particles in the simulation follows that of the gas closely at all scales.

 In contrast to the less challenging generalization tests presented above, the large change in stopping time leads to a catastrophic failure in the prediction of the particle RDF.
 The results for the different velocity statistics, while not wrong by a similarly large factor, are systematically lower than the ground truth at all scales (See Fig.~\ref{fig:vp_rel_grouped} \& \ref{fig:vp_rel_rad_grouped}).
 These failures are to be expected because $\tau_s$ is a physically important parameter that our model has no knowledge of.
 They illustrate the importance of including simulations with different stopping times as part of the training set for future models.